chaserhkj/Photon/README.md

 Photon
 ======

-Photon is a 2D game engine written mainly in python together with Qt.
+Photon is a 2D game engine written mainly in python together with Qt.(Maybe pygame or sdl?)

 Roadmap